Programs and Services

 Austin Community Office

-Counseling and advocacy services to meet the needs of survivors and their significant others in Chicago’s Austin Community.
+Counseling and advocacy services to meet the needs of survivors and their loved ones in Chicago’s Austin Community.

 John H. Stroger, Jr. Hospital